Pub basement fire sends smoke across Trafalgar Square

 - Published

-A fire has broken out in a pub basement in Trafalgar Square in central London.
+About 125 firefighters are tackling a "challenging" blaze that has broken out in the basement of a pub in Trafalgar Square in central London.

+Huge plumes of smoke can be seen billowing from the Admiralty pub.

-London Fire Brigade (LFB) sent 10 fire engines and some 70 firefighters to the Admiralty pub at about 17:10 BST.
+London Fire Brigade (LFB) originally sent 10 fire engines and about 70 firefighters to the scene but later sent more amid "arduous" conditions.

-A plume of smoke could be seen billowing across the tourist destination, as concerned onlookers were moved away by police.
+About 150 people were evacuated from the pub and surrounding businesses just before firefighters arrived.

 A Met Police spokesman said the blaze was not believed to be suspicious at this point.

-A fire brigade spokesperson said those inside were evacuated before crews arrived, and there have not been any reports of injuries.

-The number of people evacuated and the cause of the fire are not yet known.

-Station Commander Keith McDermott, who is at the scene, said: "The fire is in the basement of a pub in Trafalgar Square.
-As a result there will be heavy traffic disruption and we ask people to avoid the area if possible."
+Station Commander Keith McDermott, who is at the scene, said: "Due to the arduous, challenging and hot conditions inside the basement we've increased the number of fire engines and firefighters at the scene."

-Central: The Mall is closed btwn #TrafalgarSquare and Horse Guards Rd due to a building fire by Spring Gardens + Cockspur Street is restricted. https://t.co/se5HpgxxTK— BBC Radio London Travel (@BBCTravelAlert) July 12, 2022
+About three hours after firefighters began tackling the blaze, a spokesperson for the brigade said: "Steady progress is being made at the Trafalgar Square pub fire.
+We're likely to be at the scene for hours to come.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk